ColinKennedy/auto_docstring/README.md

 - Add support for local Python imports
 - Allow class docstrings (like an attributes block / args block)
 - Add type-inference for classmethods and instancemethods
+- Allow docstrings with default args to include its default-arg as part of the docstring
+- Let the user customize how / where that default arg information is displayed

 ### 1.0